robotics-at-maryland/qubo/embedded/README.md

 mkdir qubo/embedded/obj/interrupts/

 ## Flash
-## Run `make flash` to flash the `image.bin` file onto the chip while you're in the `embedded/` directory.
+Run `make flash` to flash the `image.bin` file onto the chip while you're in the `embedded/` directory.

-Don't do this ^^^

-run this instead sudo /opt/lm4flash/lm4flash/lm4flash image.bin
-or wherever you put your flash tool

 TODO standardize this process, everyone seems to have different ideas as to how to get this tool to work